Create a Job from a MapForce Mapping

 If Directory Service integration is enabled, enter your domain user name and password, and then select your domain name from the Login drop-down list.
 For more information, see Changing the Directory Service Settings

-7.Click OK.
 When deployment finishes, the FlowForce Server Administration Interface opens in your web browser, and a partially filled in job page is displayed.
-As shown below, an execution step is created automatically with some pre-filled parameters.
-For the scope of this example, leave the parameter values as is.
+The mapping function itself is saved at the container path specified earlier.
+This concludes the deployment part.

-In the Working-directory box, enter the path to a directory where FlowForce Server must save the job output.
-This example uses C:\temp as working directory.
+In the Working-directory box, enter the path to the job's working directory.
+This example uses C:\FlowForceExamples\Mapping as working directory.

 A working directory is a parameter required by execution steps if the job needs a location to unpack any input files or save output files.
 FlowForce Server also uses the working directory to resolve any relative paths that occur during step execution.
 When asked to provide a working directory, you should supply a valid path on the operating system where FlowForce Server runs.
 If you do not supply a working directory when creating the step, FlowForce Server uses a temporary directory.

-9.Under Triggers, click new Timer.
+3.Under "Triggers", click new Timer.

-10.Next to Run, set the timer to run Daily every 1 days.
-Next to Start, select a date and time when the job must start, for example:
+4.Next to "Run", set the timer to run Daily every 1 days.
+Next to "Start", select a date and time when the job must start, for example: